Greensboro, NC Personal Injury Attorney

 A Timely, Trusted & Effective Greensboro Personal Injury Lawyer

 With no room for error, personal injury plaintiffs may be best served by turning to legal counsel that has a deep background and understanding of how to negotiate personal injury cases and—when necessary—to litigate them.
 Roupas Law Firm has been doing this for over 17 years and we want to work with you next.
+Our experienced Greensboro, NC personal injury attorney is proud to serve Guilford County and will be happy to fight for your best interest.

 "After the call not only was I treated with kindness and respect, I was totally confident that Attorney Roupas could handle my case!"- Candice T.